 Everybody has different styles of learning – some learn with theory first, others learn by doing.
 Whatever the personal preference is, one principle is crucial to understand: When something is rapidly changing – like many things today – traditional schools or universities are not the best place to learn simply because their curricula take too long to adjust and can’t keep up with the rate of change.
 Plus, if a new thing is not yet understood, no processes are established, what could there be to teach in a traditional school setting?
 Only when things have stabilized and passed the stress test of time, schools and universities can offer the right learning experience.

-For this reason, Ian is convinced that in the next economy “learning by doing is the best way”.
+For this reason, WIRED co-founder Ian is convinced that in the next economy “learning by doing is the best way”.
 And for the same reason, the entrepreneurial spirit that one could define as the spirit that tackles ever new problems can’t be taught in school while some more constant aspects within entrepreneurship like financing, deal structuring or legal topics can be taught.

 Projects Are Learning Opportunities

 The extent of the learning opportunity is also one of the main factors how Ian decides how to invest his time and energy.
 Ian chooses among the abundance of projects based on the people he’d be working with and what he can learn from them and from the project.
 If you have to spend lots of time working on hard problems, “it’s better to do it with people you like on a topic you like”, says Ian.
 That makes it much easier and in turn you are better at it than others and have higher chances of success.
-That’s how he became an Olympic athlete, a published photographer, serial-entrepreneur and co-founder of WIRED.
+That’s how he became an Olympic athlete, a published photographer, serial-entrepreneur and WIRED co-founder.

 More Episodes of the Sparkr Podcast